cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 ## Billing

-### How much does Cloudflare Registrar charge?
+### How much does Cloudflare Registrar cost?

-Refer to [What is Cloudflare Registrar](https://www.cloudflare.com/learning/dns/what-is-cloudflare-registrar/) for more information regarding price.
+Refer to [What is Cloudflare Registrar](https://www.cloudflare.com/learning/dns/what-is-cloudflare-registrar/) for more information on pricing.

 ### When will I be billed?